uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 == 1.3 Overview of Analytical Plan
 In Section 2, we begin by preprocessing the data and, through a correlation-mapping analysis, identify and introduce additional relevant parameters.
 Section 3 conducts preliminary regression modeling to diagnose the limitations of classical regression approaches and to determine that subsequent modeling efforts should primarily adopt a classification framework.
 Sections 4 and 5 present the clustering and tree-based baselines, specifically k-means clustering and decision tree models.
 Sections 6 and 7 develop the neural-network–based classification and regression models; although our main focus remains on classification, we still explore regression models for the purpose of methodological completeness and comparative analysis.
 #v(2em)
 = 2.
-Exploratory data analysis
+Exploratory Data Analysis
 This section will mainly focus on introductory data analysis with some preliminary tables and plots describing critical aspects of the data.
 Visible patterns will be discussed with the data that has been formulated and the coming sections below will describe how we plan on applying and modelling this data.
 #v(1em)
 == 2.1.
-Basic information
+Basic Information
 The dataset consists of construction-related incidents and accidents at New York City in each of the five boroughs.
-It provides a large-scale CSV file suitable for predictive analysis.
+It provides a large-scale CSV file suitable for predictive analysis.[6]
-We pull data from New York City Department of Buildings. (n.d.).
-Incident Database [Data set].
 The dataset includes approximately 958 rows, each representing an accident or incident record, and 20 columns containing attribute fields of these records.
 #v(2em)
 == 2.2 Attributes